 One course from Philosophy (3 credits) and one course in the Fine Arts, Western Heritage, or Literary or Rhetorical Arts (3 credits).

-Students have the option of seeking a dual degree BA or BS.
-The dual degree seeking student is one who is enrolled in two BA or BS programs, only one of which is within the College of Arts and Sciences.
+Dual degree seeking students enrolled in Biochemistry and Molecular Physics, Biology, student is one who is enrolled in two BA or BS programs, only one of which is within the College of Arts and Sciences.
 The following distribution requirements apply exclusively to dual degree seeking students.
 They may not be applied to dual majors, who are students seeking two majors within the College of Arts and Sciences.